niean/anteye/README.md

   - tos: mail accounts separated by commas
   - content: content of mail
   - subject: subject of mail
-  - from: option, indicates who sends this mail
+  - from: optional, indicates who sends this mail

 # callback
 method: http.post